 About Mollie

-I am a 5th year Ph.D.
-Candidate in the CLIP Lab at University of Maryland, College Park.
+I just received my Ph.D. in Computer Science from the University of Maryland, College Park, where I was affiliated with the CLIP Lab.
 My main source of funding is through my research assistantship at the Army Research Lab’s Content Understanding Branch.
-I am co-advised by Rachel Rudinger of UMCP and Claire Bonial of the Army Research Lab.
-I have also received substantial guidance from Frank Ferraro
+I was co-advised by Rachel Rudinger of UMCP and Claire Bonial of the Army Research Lab.
+I have also received substantial guidance from Frank Ferraro of UMBC.

 Research Interests

-Overall, I am interested in understanding and improving LLM common sense using established linguistic concepts.
+Overall, I am interested in understanding and improving grounded LLM reasoning using established linguistic concepts.
 I am currently focused on developing physical common sense in LLMs for robots to understanding natural language instructions during disaster work.

 The main questions I am investigating in my current research are: